 The configuration API in Drupal 8 provides a central place for storing configuration data.
-This is the place where modules and themes can store its data.
-So, for example if a module has the settings form, the submitted form values are stored in the configuration.
+This is the place where modules and themes can store their data.
+So, for example, if a module has the settings form, the submitted form values are stored in the configuration.
 In the image below you can see the Redirect module's settings form and the config data for the form.

 Regular site visitors and basic content editors on your site don't generate or use the configuration API.
 That is reserved only for developers and in some cases for site builders and/or themers.
 And while developing a site, module or a theme, developers sometimes need to delete certain configuration items.
 There are several ways to do that.
 Since contact forms in Drupal 8 are also configuration items, I will use the personal contact form here as the example.

-By the way, you can always find the config name if you visit the /admin/config/development/configuration/single/export page and find the config item that you want to delete.
+By the way, you can always find the config name if you visit the Configuration -> Development -> Configuration synchronization -> Export -> Single item page and find the config item that you want to delete.
 The name will be displayed beneath the text area.
 You should omit the extension .yml

 So, here are the 4 ways to delete a configuration item in Drupal 8: